-This topic describes how to migrate data from an ApsaraDB for Redis instance to another ApsaraDB for Redis instance across Alibaba Cloud accounts by using Data Transmission Service (DTS).
+This topic describes how to migrate data between Tair (Redis OSS-Compatible) instances across Alibaba Cloud accounts to which the data source belongs by using Data Transmission Service (DTS).
 DTS supports full data migration and incremental data migration.
-When you configure a data migration task, you can select both of the supported migration types to ensure service continuity.
+When you configure a data migration task, you can select both types to ensure service continuity.

 Prerequisites

-• The available storage space of the destination ApsaraDB for Redis instance is larger than the total size of the data in the source ApsaraDB for Redis instance.
+The destination Tair (Redis OSS-Compatible) instance is created.
+The available storage space of this instance is larger than the total size of data in the source instance.

 Limits